 David A. Davis

-David A Davis is currently the senior pastor of the Nassau Presbyterian Church in Princeton, New Jersey.
+David A. Davis is the senior pastor of Nassau Presbyterian Church.
 He has served the congregation since 2000.
 David earned his Ph.D. in Homiletics from Princeton Theological Seminary, where he continues to teach as a visiting lecturer.
 His academic work has focused on preaching as a corporate act and the active role of the listener in the preaching event.
 Before arriving in Princeton, he served for fourteen years as the pastor of the First Presbyterian Church, Blackwood, New Jersey.

 He has published two sermon collections, A Kingdom You Can Taste and Lord, Teach Us to Pray, and served on the Board of Directors of the Presbyterian Foundation and the local Princeton YMCA.
 In addition to preaching in Presbyterian congregations around the country, David has preached to congregations in South Africa, Scotland, the Samuel Proctor Child Advocacy Conference of the Children’s Defense Fund, the Calvin Symposium for Worship, and on the campuses of Harvard and Duke University.

 David grew up in Pittsburgh and did his undergraduate work at Harvard University where he was a member of the University Choir, singing weekly in Memorial Church and listening to the preaching of Professor Peter Gomes.
-David is married to Cathy Cook, a Presbyterian Minister who is currently Associate Dean of Students and Director of Senior Placement at Princeton Seminary.
+David is married to Cathy Cook Davis, also a Presbyterian Minister.
 They have two children, Hannah and Ben.

 Lauren J. McFeaters

-Lauren J. McFeaters serves as Associate Pastor of the Nassau Presbyterian Church since 2001.
-Her pastoral responsibilities lie in congregational nurture through pastoral care and counseling, membership and evangelism, worship and preaching, and the ministry of the deacons.
+Lauren J. McFeaters is the Associate Pastor of Nassau Presbyterian Church.
+Since 2001, her pastoral responsibilities lie in congregational nurture through counseling, membership, worship, preaching, and the ministry of the deacons.
 She is a certified pastoral counselor and a Fellow of the American Association of Pastoral Counselors.

-Prior to arriving at Nassau, Lauren served the First Presbyterian Church in Ewing, New Jersey, Northeast Career and Pastoral Counseling Center in Princeton, Hospice of the Bluegrass in Lexington, Kentucky, and Allegheny General Hospital in Pittsburgh, Pennsylvania.
-Lauren was born and raised in the Presbyterian Church and grew up in Pittsburgh PA.
+Prior to arriving at Nassau, Lauren served the First Presbyterian Church in Ewing, New Jersey, the Northeast Career & Pastoral Counseling Center in Princeton, Hospice of the Bluegrass in Lexington, Kentucky, and Allegheny General Hospital in Pittsburgh, Pennsylvania.
+Lauren was born and raised in the Presbyterian Church and grew up in Pittsburgh.
 She completed her undergraduate work at Emerson College in Boston and subsequently moved to New York City, graduated from the American Academy of Dramatic Arts, and began a career in theater.
-She is a published poet, liturgist, and playwright.
-Prior to her ordination she completed her Master of Divinity from Princeton Theological Seminary and her Master in Counseling from Rider University.
+She is a member of SAG-AFTRA, a published poet, liturgist, and playwright.
+Prior to her ordination she completed a Master of Divinity from Princeton Theological Seminary and a Master in Counseling.

 Lauren is married to Michael Brothers, a Presbyterian minister and faculty member of Princeton Theological Seminary.
 They have a daughter, Josie.

 Noel Werner has been the Director of Music at Nassau Presbyterian Church since 2006.
-Prior to this position, he was the Minister of Music at Central Presbyterian Church in Summit, New Jersey, for eleven years.
+Prior to this position, he was the Minister of Music at Central Presbyterian Church in Summit, New Jersey.

-Noel holds a Bachelor’s Degree in Church Music from Westminster Choir College of Rider University, a Master’s Degree in Organ Performance from Indiana University, and a Master’s Degree in Theological Studies from Christian Theological Seminary (Disciples of Christ) in Indianapolis.
-He has lectured at Westminster Choir College, Princeton Theological Seminary, and the Presbyteries of Elizabeth and New Brunswick.
-His wife, the Rev. Wendi Werner, is the solo pastor of First Presbyterian Church of Dayton, New Jersey.
+Noel holds degrees from Westminster Choir College, Indiana University (Bloomington), and Christian Theological Seminary (Disciples of Christ) in Indianapolis.
+He is the immediate past dean of the Central New Jersey Chapter of the American Guild of Organists and has lectured at Westminster Choir College, Princeton Theological Seminary, and the Presbyteries of Elizabeth and New Brunswick.
+His wife, the Rev. Wendi Werner, is the solo pastor of First Presbyterian Church at Dayton, New Jersey.
 They have two daughters, Sophie and Emily.

 Mark has experience in a variety of youth ministry settings, including serving as a youth pastor at Kingston Presbyterian Church (Kingston, New Jersey); as a middle school leader with Young Life (Spokane, Washington); as a mountain guide with Young Life’s Beyond Malibu (British Columbia’s Coast Mountains); and as the Director of Outdoor Adventure at Glacier Presbyterian Camp (Northwest Montana).
 He enjoys biking, climbing, music of high volume, and Karl Barth’s Church Dogmatics.
-As a doctoral student, Mark was a frequent Assistant of Instruction at Princeton University.
-Currently, he is also an adjunct professor at The College of New Jersey and Princeton Theological Seminary.
+He is also an adjunct instructor at The College of New Jersey, Princeton Theological Seminary, Princeton University, and has taught inside Mercer County Correctional and Garden State Youth Correctional Facility.
 He and his wife moved to Princeton from Seattle after spending a year backpacking around Europe and Southeast Asia.
-They have two children.
+They have two children and a bunch of pets.

 Sound Room Engineer